ShivanKaul/ppm-specification/draft-ppm-protocol.md

 Communications between PPM entities are carried over HTTPS {{!RFC2818}}.
 HTTPS provides server authentication and confidentiality.
-In addition, report shares are encrypted directly to the aggregators using HPKE {{!I-D.irtf-cfrg-hpke}}.
+In addition, report shares are encrypted directly to the aggregators using HPKE {{!I-D.irtf-cfrg-hpke}}, as are output shares transmitted to the collector.

 ## Errors